kudapara/curated-design-tools/README.md

 ### Illustrations

-17. [Absurd Design](https://absurd.design) - Download Surrealist illustrations with sense.
+20. [Absurd Design](https://absurd.design) - Download Surrealist illustrations with sense.
 Use free for your landing pages and apps.
 These illustrations combines the absurdity and a deep sense of childishness and naivety.
-18. [Undraw](http://undraw.co/) - Open-source illustrations for every project you can imagine and create.
+21. [Undraw](http://undraw.co/) - Open-source illustrations for every project you can imagine and create.

+### Emojis

+22. [Emojipedia 😊](https://emojipedia.org/) If you need some emojis to add to your UI.
+You can search them from here and copy paste them that easy 👍🏽